Ultr4Anubis/Manifest-Generator/README.md

 # Manifest-Generator
-Manifest generator for Minecraft Bedrock edition
+Manifest generator for Minecraft Bedrock edition.

+Credit to hatchibombotar for helping me fix the code.